Helpful Information For Competitive Programming.

 This means that BufferedReaders can read a lot more data at a time, so if you are trying to read large amounts of data (i.e. a large file), then you should probably use a BufferedReader

-If you care that much about speed (cough cough competitive programing), then just use a BufferedReader
+If you care about speed a lot (cough cough competitive programming), then just use a BufferedReader.

-If you are threading and reading input in those threads, then you can use a single BufferedReader for all of them, but you would need separate Scanners for each one
+If you are multithreading and reading input in multiple threads, then you can use a single BufferedReader for all of them, but you would need separate Scanners for each one.

 BufferedReader buf = new BufferedReader(new InputStreamReader(System.in));